 - Research and evaluation activities that will measure the impact of pro bono financial planning on the lives and financial health of families, enabling us and our partners to finetune programs for maximum effectiveness and to raise awareness around the issue.

 FFP has offered early support to an important new initiative that in partnership with national nonprofit Family Reach and the Financial Planning Association (FPA®) will bring comprehensive financial supports and interventions—including pro bono financial planning—to at-risk families battling a serious cancer diagnosis.
-Piloting later this year in Boston, this program, called the Financial Treatment Initiative, will offer important insights into the impact that pro bono financial planning can have on patients and their families.
+Piloting this year in Boston and Seattle, the Financial Planning for Cancer program will offer important insights into the impact that pro bono financial planning can have on patients and their families.